GDPR Privacy notice for Employees Workers & Contractors

 Any questions and requests regarding personal data may be sent to our Data Protection Officer by sending an email to: firstname.lastname@example.org or by phone: +44 20 331 54759, or by post: Cassiobury House, 11-19 Station Road, Watford, WD17 1AP.

-This notice is issued by Promedica24 UK Ltd (the ‘data controller’); it applies only to Employees Workers and Contractors .
+This notice is issued by Promedica24 UK Ltd (the ‘data controller’); it applies only to Applicants for Employment .
 This notice does not form part of any contract between you and Promedica24 UK Ltd.

 Please also note that the following entities may act as joint controllers with Promedica24 UK Ltd.